Batch Jobs and Job Scripting¶

 The first directive, the shebang directive, is always on the first line of any script.
 The directive indicates which shell you want running commands in your job.
 Most users employ bash as their shell, so we will specify bash by typing:

 The next directives that must be included with your job script are sbatch directives.
 These directives specify resource requirements to Slurm for a batch job.
 These directives must come after the shebang directive and before any commands are issued in the job script.
 Each directive contains a flag that requests a resource the job would need to complete execution.
 An sbatch directive is written as such:

 For example if you wanted to request 2 nodes with an sbatch directive, you would write:

-Because jobs run on a different node than from where you submit, any shared software that is needed must be loaded via the job script.
+Because jobs run on a different node than from where you ran, any shared software that is needed must be loaded via the job script.
 Software can be loaded in a job script just like it would be on the command line.
 First we will purge all software that may be left behind from your working environment on a compile node by running the command:

 Next, you can load whatever software you need by running the following command: